pachyderm/docs/content/latest/how-tos/jupyterlab-extension/docker-install.md

 ## Install to Existing Docker Image

-You can choose between Pachyderm's pre-built image (a custom version of [`jupyter/scipy-notebook`](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook)) or add the extension to your own image.
-Pachyderm's image includes:
+You can choose between MLDM's pre-built image (a custom version of [`jupyter/scipy-notebook`](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook)) or add the extension to your own image.
+MLDM's image includes:

 - The extension jupyterlab-pachyderm
 - [FUSE](https://osxfuse.github.io/)